-Do you need to redact or disguise protected health information (PHI) or other personally identifiable information (PII)?
+Do you need to encrypt, redact, or otherwise disguise protected health information (PHI) or other personally identifiable information (PII)?
 And, can you do it in a way that:

 - is safe from hacking, or bypass (gleaning the information from other data)?

 - preserves the original column and field layouts (position, size data type)?

 - keeps the anonymized data looking real enough for testing purposes?

 - is convenient, simple, efficient, and affordable?

 - will comply with the HIPAA Safe Harbour rule?

 The obfuscation method you choose will determine the appearance of the masked results, and the likelihood of recovering the original values.
 See this article ("Which Data Masking Function Should I Use?") for advice.

 45 CFR 164.312, Technical Safeguards